pyscript/docs/docs/user-guide/plugins.md

 # Plugins

-PyScript offers a plugin API to extend its functionality.
-It means you can add new features and distribute them as plugins.
+PyScript offers a plugin API _so anyone can extend its functionality and share their modifications_.

-PyScript only supports plugins written in Javascript (although causing the evaluation of bespoke Python code can be a part of this process).
+PyScript only supports plugins written in Javascript (although causing the evaluation of bespoke Python code can be a part of such plugins).
 The plugin's JavaScript code should be included on the web page via a `<script type="module">` tag **before PyScript is included in the web page**.